Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-10.md

     </details>

 10. Under the shared responsibility model, which of the following tasks are the responsibility of the AWS customer?
 (Select TWO)
-    - A. Ensuring that application data is encrypted at rest.
+    - A. Ensuring that application data is encrypted at rest [Customer responsibility. ((e.g., using KMS, SSE, or client-side encryption).)
     - B. Ensuring that AWS NTP servers are set to the correct time.
     - C. Ensuring that users have received security training in the use of AWS services.
+      [Customer responsibility.
+Training your staff]
     - D. Ensuring that access to data centers is restricted.
     - E. Ensuring that hardware is disposed of properly.